Latest parks updates

 We undertake a continual programme of work to enhance our parks and open spaces.

-Our works description document (pdf, 6.4 MB) outlines the rationale behind the current tree works on Barnes Towpath East, starting in the week beginning 18 November 2019.
-We trust that the level of detail provided will assure the public that all works are being carried out in accordance with our Tree Policy (pdf, 205 KB).
-The West London River Group, Port of London Authority and Ward Councillors are all aware of the work taking place.
+We trust that the level of detail provided will assure the public that all works are being carried out in accordance with our Tree Policy (pdf, 214 KB).

 Find out more about the Parks Improvement Programme 2012-2018.

 For the last few years Richmond has been carrying out a number of wildflower meadow projects across the borough.
-The meadows that we have been and still are creating vary from Poppy Meadows to commemorate the centenary of World War 1, to Urban Meadows that are more long lasting and sustainable.
+Please see the latest update.

 We permit the use of private awnings and open sided gazebos in our parks and open spaces for the use of shade and shelter.
 Closed gazebos are not permitted.